Simply put, Codacy is our business, our work, our life. Keeping your data secure is the core of our business.

 2. Sensitive Data

-All user-sensitive data is kept encrypted in our database.
-This includes:
+All user-sensitive data is kept encrypted in our database including:

 - Generated SSH and Authorization tokens

 Issue results are cached in order to show you results in a reasonable amount of time, being removed after 24 hours.
 Although this translates into some performance impact within our application, we always felt our main priority to our users would be to secure all sensitive data within our reach.

 Codacy never collects or stores passwords for external applications like GitHub, Bitbucket, Slack, or others.

 All the third party integrations at Codacy are done via mechanisms such as API tokens and OAuth.

 4. Project Cloning

 Projects are cloned into temporary disk locations, using custom generated SSH keys per project.
 These keys are also kept in secure hard disk locations with no relation to the project checkout directory, preventing any manual intervention within the server.